emacs-mirror/emacs/mps/manual/source/glossary/d.rst

-        Dangling pointers can occur under :term:`automatic memory management`, because of a :term:`garbage collection` bug (such as premature collection, or :term:`moving <moving garbage collector>` without updating all :term:`references
-        <reference>`), but this is much rarer because garbage
-        collection code is usually a single common core of reused code in which these bugs can be fixed systematically.
+        Dangling pointers can occur under :term:`automatic memory management`, because of a :term:`garbage collection` bug (such as premature collection, or :term:`moving <moving garbage collector>` without updating all :term:`references`), but this is much rarer because garbage collection code is usually a single common core of reused code in which these bugs can be fixed systematically.

     data stack

-        A :term:`stack` used to manage the storage of :term:`stack-allocated <stack allocation>` :term:`objects
+        A :term:`stack` used to manage the storage of :term:`stack-allocated <stack allocation>` :term:`objects`,
-        <object>`, other than :term:`activation records <activation
-        record>`, often under program control.
+        other than :term:`activation records`, often under program control.

         Because of the limitations that may be imposed on the :term:`control stack`, or to support stack-like semantics for